 It's entirely possible that you approach certain areas of life with ease and security, whereas other areas of life cause you to feel incredibly anxious or cause you to feel the need to exert control.
 Therefore, it’s important to pay attention to what situations prompt you to engage in controlling behaviours.
 Knowing your triggers can help you understand where the behaviours are coming from.

 If you find your controlling behaviours are stemming from a place of fear, anxiety, or low self-esteem, you can change your own narrative.
 If you struggle with anxiety and low self-worth, your mind is probably constantly telling you negative things about yourself, your life, and the world around you .
 Even though there is likely so much good happening around you, the stories of your mind constantly focus on the bad.
 Because of this, rewriting your story is a powerful way to let go of controlling behaviours.

 After you’ve identified the root of the behaviours and what could have caused them, start to work on telling yourself new, more supportive beliefs.
 For instance, if your low self-esteem is causing you to try and control your partner, work on shifting your beliefs about yourself and your worth.
-This doesn’t happen overnight, and takes conscious effort.
-However, if you get into a practise of shifting your thoughts and working on your beliefs consistently, you’ll be able to let go of the need to control and watch the world around you change for the better.
+This doesn’t happen overnight and takes conscious effort.
+However, if you get into a practice of shifting your thoughts and working on your beliefs consistently, you’ll be able to let go of the need to control and watch the world around you change for the better.

 5. Practise mindfulness